-The Student Health Center provides medical, dental, and optical care for students while they are enrolled at the University.
+The Student Health Center provides medical, dental, and optical care for students who are enrolled for 7 or more credits and for graduate assistants who are enrolled for fewer than 7 credits.
+Other students and spouses may purchase a Health Service card entitling them to services.
 The Health Center program combines preventive medicine, treatment for illness or injury and health education, all on an outpatient basis.
-An unlimited number of office visits with a physician, nurse practitioner, physician assistant, dietition, or health educator is covered by the student health fees that are included in tuition.
-Other services are on a fee-for-service basis.
+An unlimited number of office visits with a physician, nurse practitioner, physician assistant, dietitian, or health educator is covered by the student health fees that are included in tuition.
+Other services are on a feefor-service basis.
 Students should arrange supplemental medical insurance for those medical services not covered by the health fee.
 Olin Health Center Services include: